United Arab Emirates launches mission to Mars | Technology

 United Arab Emirates launches mission to Mars

-The United Arab Emirates launched its first mission to Mars early on Monday as it strives to develop its scientific and technology capabilities and move away from its reliance on oil.
+The United Arab Emirates launched its first mission to Mars on Monday as it strives to develop its scientific and technological capabilities and reduce its reliance on oil.
 The Hope Probe blasted off from Japan's Tanegashima Space Center at 1:58 a.m.
 UAE time/6:58 a.m.
 Japanese time Monday (2158 GMT Sunday) for a seven-month journey to the red planet, where it will orbit and send back data about the atmosphere.

 ALSO READ